vapor/docs/4.0/docs/sessions.md

 This will configure sessions to use the Redis sessions driver with the default behavior.

+!!! seealso
-> For more detailed information about Redis and Sessions, see [Redis Sessions](redis/sessions.md).
+    Refer to [Redis &rarr; Sessions](redis/sessions.md) for more detailed information about Redis and Sessions.

 ## Session Data